Moses Dickson: Civil war and Reconstruction

 During the Civil War, the Knights disbanded and many of their members, including Dickson, joined the Union Army.
 With the end of the Civil War, Dickson began to focus on education and economic development among the freed people.
 He joined the African Methodist Episcopalian church in 1866 and became an ordained minister the following year.
-In 1869, Dickson became Grand Master of the Prince Hall Masons for the state of Missouri.
+In 1869, Dickson became Grand Master of Grand Lodge of Missouri, Prince Hall Freemasonry.
+He also was highly involved in the Heroines of Jericho, an auxiliary group open to Black woman to the Holy Royal Arch Masons, publishing a ritual handbook for the Heroines in 1895.
 He started schools for black children and lobbied to obtain black teachers for black children.
 With other returning black Union soldiers, he was one of the co-founders of the "Lincoln Institute" (later Lincoln University) in Jefferson City, Missouri, as well as a founding member of the Missouri Equal Rights League.
-In 1879–1880 Rev. Dickson served as President of the Refugee Relief Board which provided aid and support to the approximately 16,000 African Americans from the South who ended up in St. Louis on their way to Kansas and other states as part of the Exoduster movement.
+In 1879–1880, Rev. Dickson served as President of the Refugee Relief Board which provided aid and support to the approximately 16,000 African Americans from the South who ended up in St. Louis on their way to Kansas and other states as part of the Exoduster movement.

-In memory of the original twelve Knights of Liberty, in 1872 Dickson and his wife Mary Elizabeth Butcher Peters created the International Order of Twelve of Knights and Daughters of Tabor, an African American self-help organization.
+In memory of the original twelve Knights of Liberty, in 1872 Dickson and his wife Mary Elizabeth Butcher Peters created the International Order of Twelve of Knights and Daughters of Tabor, an African American fraternal organization.
 The new organization promoted African American advancement through "Christian demeanor," the acquisition of property and wealth, morality, temperance, education, and "man's responsibility to the Supreme Being."

 This organization, more commonly known as the Order of Twelve, accepted males and females on equal terms.
 Men and women gathered together in higher level groups and in the governing bodies of the organization, although at the local level the men held their meetings in "temples" and the women in "tabernacles" (similar to "lodges" in Freemasonry).
 This organization was most active in the South and the lower Midwest.
 Like many fraternal orders of the time, members received a burial policy and weekly cash payments for the sick.

 Personal life

 Dickson married Mary Elizabeth Butcher Peters at Galena, Illinois on October 5, 1848.
 They had one daughter, Mamie Augusta.
 Mary Elizabeth worked in the Underground Railroad, traveled with her husband on abolitionist speaking tours across the country, was co-founder of The Order of Twelve, and a "faithful and zealous worker" in the AME Church.
 She was known as Mother Dickson, while her husband was referred to as Father Dickson.
 Their marriage was described as an equal partnership.
-Mary Elisabeth died in 1891, and has been cited as an early female pioneer of black philanthropy.
+Mary Elisabeth died in 1891 and has been cited as an early female pioneer of black philanthropy.